The-OpenROAD-Project/OpenROAD/README.md

--halo horizontal/vertical halo around macros (microns) -channel horizontal/vertical channel width between macros (microns) -fence_region - restrict macro placements to a region (microns)
+-halo horizontal/vertical halo around macros (microns) -channel horizontal/vertical channel width between macros (microns) -fence_region - restrict macro placements to a region (microns).
+Defaults to the core area.

 Macros will be placed with max(halo * 2, channel) spacing between macros and the fence/die boundary.